 – Avoid placing your terrarium in direct sunlight as it can lead to overheating due to the greenhouse effect, potentially harming the plants.
 This is the number one cause of death of terrariums so be careful where you place it!

-– Find a location that receives indirect natural light, such as near a north-facing window or in a room with a skylight but not where the sun rays shine down.
+– Find a location that receives indirect natural light, such as near a north-facing or east-facing window or in a room with a skylight but not where the sun rays shine directly on it.

 – For more control over lighting, consider purchasing an LED grow light with a timer to simulate a natural day/night cycle (12 hours on, 12 hours off), which we offer in our Shop.